AMaeJo/Pet-Page/README.md

 # Pet Pages

-A website created to show off your mets and to look at other's people's pets!
+A website created to show off your pets and to look at other's people's pets!

 TODO: front-end- finish html for all .jsp files.
 Create a static/css file.